bic-berkeley/psych-214-fall-2016/choosing_editor.rst

 prefer another editor, we will help as best we can.

-This suggested set of editors comes from the top four editors from  `text editor competition`_ with the addition of TextMate (because we know at least one extremely efficient coder who uses it).
+This suggested set of editors comes from the top four editors from  `text editor competition`_ with the addition of TextMate and PyCharm (because we know at least one very efficient coder who use these).

 For any platform
 ================